gopikant21/myproject/README.md

 # myproject
-This is my first project trying to publice on internet.
+This is my first project trying to publish on internet.